ytkc8/MineSweeper/README.md

 ## Usage

+### How to start Application
+After you clone this repoditory, please execute follow command.

-Please execute follow command, If you want to ...
+If you want to play ...
 - easy mode

   `make start_easy`